kaltura/DeveloperPortalDocs/documentation/PlayKit/Create-new-analytics-plugin-Android.md

         }
     };
 ```

-2. When the application setting the plugin config, the player calls the plugin onLoad method.
-This function contains all the required configurations for the new plugin, a reference to the active Kaltura Player
-and reference to the MessageBus, which includes all events.
+2. When the application sets the Analytics Plugin configuration, the Kaltura Video Player calls the plugin onLoad method.
+This function contains all of the required configurations for the new plugin, a reference to the active Kaltura Video Player, and a reference to the MessageBus, which includes all events.

-3. Add listener to the desired events by calling the following function - all desired events come after the listener -
+3. Add a listener to the relevant events by calling the following function - all of the relevant events will follow the listener:
 ```
 messageBus.listen(hereComesTheEventListener, PlayerEvent.Type.PLAY, PlayerEvent.Type.PAUSE, PlayerEvent.Type.ENDED, PlayerEvent.Type.ERROR, PlayerEvent.Type.LOADED_METADATA);
 ```

 4. Add a send analytics event method and call it from the event listener.

-5. In case you want to report events to the app, you can use LogEvent the
+5. If you want to report events to the application, you can use LogEvent in the following way:
-following way -
 ```
 messageBus.post(new LogEvent(TAG + " " + ((PlayerEvent) event).type.toString()));
 ```

-6. Methods onDestroy, onUpdateConfig, onUpdateMedia, onApplicationPaused, onApplicationResumed
-help you handle the life cycle of your plugin.
-Initiate end events, handle background tasks
-and keep you plugin flow in accordance with the player life cycle.
+6. The methods onDestroy, onUpdateConfig, onUpdateMedia, onApplicationPaused, and onApplicationResumed help you manage the life cycle of your Analytics Plugin, including initiating end events, handling background tasks, and keeping the plugin flow in accordance with the Video Player life cycle.

-## Enabling the plugin for the Kaltura Player

-To enable the Plugin in Android devices for the Kaltura Player do the following steps:
+## Enable the the Analytics Plugin for the Kaltura Video Player on Android Devices

-Register the Plugin inside the app:
+Register the Analytics Plugin inside the application as follows:

 ```
 PlayKitManager.registerPlugins(GenericAnalyticsPlugin.factory);
 ```

-## Configuring the plugin config object
+## Configure the Plugin Configuration Object for the Analytics Plugin

-To configure the Plugin, add the following configuration to your `pluginConfig`:
+To configure the Analytics Plugin, add the following configuration to your `pluginConfig` file:

 ```
 private void configureGenericAnalyticsPlugin(PlayerConfig pluginConfig) {